SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/doc_vars_reference.md

 Docassemble does not work with PDF forms that use the same label for a field twice.

-To work around this issue, simply annotate the second or third field with two underscores and any digit, like this: `__1`.
+To work around this issue, annotate the second or third field with two underscores and any digit, like this: `__1`.

 Replace `users1_name` with any other valid field name in the example below.